themeteorchef/uploading-files-to-amazon-s3/uploading-files-to-amazon-s3.md

 Simple.
 Here, we have a simple method setup to do a few things.
 First, we call a `check` on the URL we've passed to make it a string.
 Next, we call a new module `checkUrlValidity` passing our URL.
 Just beneath that, we do a `try/catch` and attempt to insert our file into the database, assigning it to the current user and giving it a date equal to "now."
 What is that `checkUrlValidity` module up to?

 #### The `checkUrlValidity` module
 Before we clear our URLs to be inserted into our database, we need to make one last stop.
 Technically this is a mix of paranoia and security.
-We want to confirm two things: does this URL already exist in the database, and, is this URL a URL from Amazon.
+We want to confirm two things: does this URL already exist in the database, and, is this URL a URL from Amazon?
 Since we did a deep dive on the `uploadToAmazonS3` module, we're going to just dump this one out and step through the high-level concepts.

 <p class="block-header">/both/modules/check-url-validity.js</p>